jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 certificates are valid for a period of time, it is possible that a certificate that is not conformant with the CAA records currently published was conformant with the CAA records published at the time that the certificate was issued.
-Relying Applications MUST NOT use CAA records as part of certificate validation.
+Relying parties MUST NOT use CAA records as part of certificate validation.

 CAA records MAY be used by Certificate Evaluators as a possible